Make changes to your work permit in limited cases

 It’s your responsibility to make sure you have adequate health insurance for the entire length of your stay in Canada before arriving in the country.

-• your job has been extended
+• your job has been extended and you’re eligible for a longer work permit,

-• you want to change employers
+• you need to change your employer,

-• the expiry date on your work permit is wrong
+• the expiry date on your work permit is wrong,

 • you’ve received a new passport, or

-• you need to remove medical restrictions
+• you need to remove medical restrictions.

 If this doesn’t apply to you and you want to stay in Canada as a worker, you have two options.